The 1 Cause of Hypertension is

 Essential hypertension, commonly known as primary hypertension, is a widespread health issue with an elusive cause.
 However, the intricate relationship between hyperinsulinemia and insulin resistance has come under scrutiny for its potential role.

 Insulin levels above the normal range in the blood are referred to as hyperinsulinemia.
-It often signals insulin resistance a condition where cells fail to respond effectively to insulin's actions.
-Notably, this state isn't just associated with type 2 diabetes but also plays a significant part in metabolic syndrome encompassing conditions like high systolic blood pressure.
+It often signals insulin resistance, a condition where cells fail to respond effectively to insulin's actions.

 Understanding the HOMA-IR Test

-This non-invasive procedure measures fasting plasma glucose and fasting serum concentrations of insulin the results offer insights into your body's sensitivity or lack thereof towards it.
+This non-invasive procedure measures fasting plasma glucose and fasting serum concentrations of insulin.
+The results offer insights into your body's sensitivity or lack thereof towards it.

-Dietary factors can potentially exacerbate these conditions; excessive intake of refined carbohydrates can lead to increased postglucose challenge plasma concentration, which further contributes to complications such as obesity, and liver dysfunction, among others.
+Dietary factors can potentially exacerbate these conditions; excessive intake of refined carbohydrates can lead to increased post-glucose challenge plasma concentration, which further contributes to complications such as obesity and liver dysfunction, among others.

 Beyond pharmacological interventions, lifestyle modifications are considered the first line of defense against managing and controlling the effects associated with chronic illnesses.